EmuKit/emukit/emukit/examples/README.md

 # Emukit Examples

 This page contains a curated list of Emukit examples and links to other tutorials.
-It is heavily inspired on [contributing examples](https://github.com/apache/incubator-mxnet/blob/master/example/README.md) section of [MXnet](https://mxnet.apache.org/).
+It is heavily inspired by [contributing examples](https://github.com/apache/incubator-mxnet/blob/master/example/README.md) section of [MXnet](https://mxnet.apache.org/).

   - [Contributing](#contributing)